Vonshad/Offensive_Sec/EN_writeups/linux/Beep_HTB.md

 ![Nmap output](https://i.imgur.com/g4GylIa.png)

-What a mess!
-Luckily, our pentest will focus on two main ports: port 22 and port 443.
+That's a lot of ports for a CTF machine!
+Luckily, our pentest will focus only on port 22 and port 443.

 ### *PORT 22 - SSH*

-While it is important to take a note that SSH is running on the machine, it usually isn't a way in on its own.
+While it is important to take note that SSH is running on the machine, it usually isn't a way in on its own.
 However, if we find credentials, this could be a way in (*foreshadowing*).

 ### *PORT 443 - HTTPS*

-Traveling to `https://beep.thm`, we get greeted by an [Elastix](https://www.elastix.org/) login prompt.
+Traveling to `https://beep.thm`, we are greeted by an [Elastix](https://www.elastix.org/) login prompt.

 ![Elastix login prompt](https://i.imgur.com/KtpfoH2.png)